shantanugaur-data/Sandalwood_Actors-Actresses/README.md

-Scraping Different actors and actresses from Sandalwood industry by Using BEAUTIFULSOUP
+Scraping Different actors and actresses from Sandalwood industry by Using BEAUTIFULSOUP & Requests Library